chrisjones-tripletri/action_command/README.md

 ```
 namespace :my_namespace do

-  # use [:initialize] as the last parameter if you want to do things that require
+  # use [:environment] as the last parameter if you want to do things that require
   # rails startup in your command, like connecting to your database.
   ActionCommand.install_rake(self, :hello_world, HelloWorldCommand, [])